Markovian Noise Modelling and Parameter Extraction Framework for Quantum Devices: Framework

-Using this method to find the minimum difference between the numerical and experimental results yields a set of parameters which more accurately describe the properties of the qubits being operated on.
-The extraction of these parameters not only allows for a new method of calibrating the device, but also gives insight into the way that they are influenced by different experiments and quantum circuits.
+Using this method to find the minimum difference between the numerical and hardware results yields a set of parameters that more accurately describe the properties of the qubits being operated on.
+The extraction of these parameters not only allows for a new method of calibrating the device but also gives insight into the way that they are influenced by different experiments and quantum circuits.

-Now that the tools used in this work have been introduced and described, the next section will discuss how they are applied experimentally and demonstrate the results obtained through this application.